Propane Bus Case Study: Fort Zumwalt

 Affecting Regional Change

-The propane autogas buses benefit not only Fort Zumwalt School District, but the surrounding community since they cut harmful emissions.
-Propane autogas is a nontoxic, non-carcinogenic and non-corrosive fuel.
-Propane autogas is naturally lower in nitrogen oxides, which are federally regulated due to their negative impact on human health and the environment.
-The buses also produce fewer greenhouse gases and smog-producing hydrocarbons, and no particulate matter.
+The propane buses benefit not only Fort Zumwalt School District, but the surrounding community since they cut harmful emissions.
+Propane autogas is a nontoxic, non-carcinogenic and non-corrosive fuel that is naturally lower in nitrogen oxides, which are federally regulated due to their negative impact on human health and the environment.
+The buses also produce zero particulate matter and fewer greenhouse gases and smog-producing hydrocarbons.

 The clean-operating buses eliminate the strong-smelling fumes and harmful tailpipe emissions found with diesel buses.
 According to a 2019 West Virginia University study, propane school buses reduce nitrogen oxides by at least 95% compared with diesel.

-In 2013, the school district won the Community Leadership in Environmental Awareness Now (CLEAN) award, presented by the Missouri Propane Education & Research Council, for the buses.
+In 2013, the school district won the Community Leadership in Environmental Awareness Now (CLEAN) award for the buses, which was presented by the Missouri Propane Education & Research Council.

 Budget Benefits

-Ford Zumwalt School District’s propane autogas school buses also lower total cost of ownership by saving on fuel, fluids and filters.
+Fort Zumwalt School District’s propane school buses also lower the total cost of ownership by saving on fluids and filters.
 Due to the fuel’s clean composition, there are no complex and costly after-treatment systems.
 “Initially we had some issues with maintenance, but we worked through them,” he said.
+“The only caveat with the propane buses is that they require a slightly more expensive synthetic oil.”

 Driving Change